microsoft/XmlNotepad/docs/dev/index.md

 ### Publish the ClickOnce installer

 Open the `Application` project properties and you will see a Publish option there.
-This is only something that can be done by the current author.
-This setup is also only performed on strongly signed bits using a certificate belonging to the author.
-This certificate is specified using environment variable `MYKEYFILE`, but you can build, debug and test XML Notepad without this environment variable set.
+This will place the publish bits in a folder named `d:\git\lovettchris\XmlNotepad\publish\` you can change this on the Project properties.
+It is recommended you use strongly signed bits.
+The signing certificate is specified using environment variable `MYKEYFILE`, but you can build, debug and test XML Notepad without this environment variable set.

 This setup provides the ClickOnce installed version of XML Notepad installable from [lovettsoftware](https://lovettsoftwarestorage.blob.core.windows.net/downloads/XmlNotepad/XmlNotepad.application).
 This is the most convenient installer since it is a single click and also provide auto-updating whenever a new version is published.

 ### Build the setup .msi installer

-XML Notepad uses the [WIX Toolset](https://wixtoolset.org/) to build a standalone windows .msi installer.
+After building the `Release` configuration of `XmlNotepad.sln` load the `XmlNotepadSetup.sln`.
+This solution uses the [WIX Toolset](https://wixtoolset.org/) to build a standalone windows .msi installer.
 To build that setup you will need to install the WIX toolset then the [Wix Toolset Visual Studio 2019 Extension](https://marketplace.visualstudio.com/items?itemName=WixToolset.WixToolsetVisualStudio2019Extension).

 Then right click the `XmlNotepadSetup` project and select "build".
 This will produce an .msi installer in the